Rishwanth738/Streamlit-Frontend-for-Axolotl/README.md

 ##  Notes

+- Donwload docker and NVIDIA WSL driver for GPU access for fine tuning.
 - This tool **does not include model weights or proprietary datasets**.
 - You are responsible for ensuring your fine-tuned models comply with their respective licenses
   _(especially for LLaMA-family models)_.